marcusberner/sandal-autowire/README.md

 ## Usage

-Sandal-autowire will extend the container with an `.autowire(path)` function.
+Sandal-autowire will extend the container with an `.autowire(path, [options])` function.
 The autowire function will require all .js and .json files in the provided directory recursively and register them in the container.

 ### Examples
 ```js